bus710/edgex-on-raspberry-pi/40_custom_services.md

 ## 4.2 How to use EdgeX app functions SDK

+The EdgeX stack works great and our own custom device service, too.
+Now, it is the time to create an app service, which gets messages from the device service via the core data.

 To make our own app service, readers should:
-- Install ZeroMQ library
 - Clone EdgeX app functions SDK
 - Edit the configuration file
 - Compile, launch, and test

-EdgeX foundry offers great amount of documents as well:
+EdgeX foundry offers plenty of documents as well:
 - https://docs.edgexfoundry.org/1.2/getting-started/ApplicationFunctionsSDK/
 - https://docs.edgexfoundry.org/1.2/microservices/application/ApplicationServices/
 - https://docs.edgexfoundry.org/1.2/examples/AppServiceExamples/